tina4stack/tina4-php/docs/README.md

 * IDE development tool > Tool used when writing code, debugging or version control Eg. PHPStorm; Visual Studio Code
 * PHP 7.1 >  Open source general-purpose scripting language used in software/web development
 * Composer > PHP package manager used to manage dependence between your libraries and PHP software/website
+* OpenSSl > A toolkit used for Security Layer protocols between a computer network and Internet servers

 ## Who should use Tina4 ?